thoughtspot/thoughtspot.github.io/_complex-search/about-filters.md

  ![Search bar with filters]({{ site.baseurl }}/images/search-bar-basics.png "Search bar with filters")

-In an answer or a pinboard, filters appear just under the title.
-For pinboards, your filters apply to all worksheet-based visualizations in the pinboard.
+In an answer or a Liveboard, filters appear just under the title.
+For Liveboards, your filters apply to all worksheet-based visualizations in the Liveboard.

  ![Filters appear under the title]({{ site.baseurl }}/images/filter-list-location.png "Filters appear under the title")

-If you ever find that your search or pinboard does not appear to contain all the data you want to see, check for any existing filters and remove them by clicking the **X** that appears when you hover over the filter in the search bar.
+If you ever find that your search or Liveboard does not appear to contain all the data you want to see, check for any existing filters and remove them by clicking the **X** that appears when you hover over the filter in the search bar.